Thresholds: Reactivity Tipping Points

 • Reinforcing desirable emotional and behavioral responses

-• Gradually increasing exposure while maintaining calm
+• Gradually increasing exposure while maintaining calm relaxed states of mind

 Over time, the goal is to shift the threshold upward, meaning the dog can handle and process more, with less stress.

 When doing any type of exposure therapy, distance is one of your most powerful tools.
 Getting too close to a trigger can push a dog over threshold—from calm (green) into reactive or shutdown (red).
-By working at a distance where the dog remains under threshold, you create a safe space for learning and emotional change.
-Gradual, controlled exposure—paired with positive associations—is what builds long-term confidence and resilience.

-If we constantly push dogs over threshold:
+If we push dogs over threshold:

 • Learning shuts down